LAripping/SmartSaber/README.md

 > Both original TODOs envisioned from 2016 and fresh ones from the 2022 reboot.

 - [ ] Replace that horrible, 8bit-looking icon
+- [ ] Do we even need the 2nd app?
 - [ ] Change 3D Background to a picture of the galaxy far far Away
+- [ ] Star Wars fonts as in the original project (and replace screenshots)
 - [ ] LabVIEW online?
+- [ ] Lightsaber handle decals, not just beam ones
 - [ ] Code your own client app and replace the 2 third party ones needed now
 - [ ] Create Installer and EXE app to abstract LabVIEW details.